kaushalyap/kaushalyap/README.md

-I'm a web developer focusing on back-ends. <br/>
+I'm a software engineer focusing on creating robust, scalable back-ends. <br/>

-I love to build things that solve problems. <br/>
+I love solving problems with code, 🔨 build stuff for both fun and learning. <br/>

-Learning new things give me dopamine hits.
+🌱 Learning new things give me dopamine hits 🧠.
+There are new things to learn everyday. <br/>

-I know following well
-- Node, Docker, React
+Irony is more I learn things, the amount I do not know ramp up.
+Wish there was 1000 hours for a day. 😂<br/>

+Most of us have cause that drives us, since 16 🧒 mine was following

+> Help those who in need, so my life matters at the end.